Hexagram 13: 同人

 beings, creatures, entities, things

 Heaven together with fire: the image of Fellowship.
 Thus the superior man organizes the clans and makes distinctions.
-Fellowship requires organization within diversity—not chaos, but structured openness.
+Fellowship requires organization within diversity—not chaos, but structured commitment.

 Digital Artifact